Nebraska Innovation Campus

 The Nebraska Innovation Campus (NIC) is a public/private research campus developed by the University of Nebraska–Lincoln.
-It is located in Lincoln, Nebraska on the 249 acre site of the old Nebraska State Fair grounds.
+It is located in Lincoln, Nebraska, United States on the 249 acre site of the old Nebraska State Fair grounds.
 The campus was announced in 2007, with demolition of the site commencing in 2010.
 Construction began in 2013 and the Nebraska Innovation Campus officially opened in October 2015.